kimmobrunfeldt/drydoc/readme.md

 Including documents
 -------------------

-Documents can be included to other documents.
+Documents can be included to other documents with include() function.
 When document B is included from document A, document B is rendered inside document A.

 *list.txt:*